dtisoy/dtisoy/README.md

 ## Hi there 👋 I'm Daniel

 I'm going to be a web developer :)

-I like to automate task on my laptop.
+I like to automate tasks on my laptop.

 I'm currently learning:
 - HTML
 - CSS